-If applicants already have one of the Level 3 knowledge qualifications before they started their Apprenticeship (see knowledge qualifications page in this framework), they can count this and do not have to redo the qualification, providing that they have achieved this qualification within 5 years of applying for the apprenticeship certificate.
+If applicants already have one of the Foundation (Level 2) Knowledge Qualifications before starting their apprenticeship (see knowledge qualifications page) before starting their apprenticeship, they may count this and will not have to repeat the qualification providing they have achieved this qualification within five years of starting their apprenticeship.
+The hours that were spent gaining the qualification may be counted towards the total hours for the apprenticeship.
 For example, they may have already achieved the knowledge element as part of the Welsh Baccalaureate.
-The hours they spent gaining this qualification will also count towards the minimum hours required for this framework.
+The hours that were spent gaining the qualification may be counted towards the total hours required for this framework.